 Any number of students may apply from each school.
 Please contact us if you have any questions about eligibility.

-The jury consists of three partners, two Senior Leaders from Ike Kligerman Barkley and two outside contributors who will join the jury on a rotating basis.
+The jury consists of four leaders from Ike Kligerman Barkley and one outside contributor who will join the jury on a rotating basis.
 Winners will be chosen based on the creativity, significance, clarity and feasibility of the proposals.
 The applicants and their schools will remain anonymous throughout the selection process.